Jack Kerouac: Style

-Some believed that at times Kerouac's writing technique did not produce lively or energetic prose.
-Truman Capote said of it, "That's not writing, it's typing".
-According to Carolyn Cassady and others, he constantly rewrote and revised his work.
+Some said that at times Kerouac's writing technique did not produce lively or energetic prose: Truman Capote said of it, "That's not writing, it's typing".
+This view was countered by Carolyn Cassady and others, who maintained that he constantly rewrote and revised his work.

 Although the body of Kerouac's work has been published in English, in addition to his poetry and letters to friends and family, he also wrote unpublished works of fiction in French.
-The existence of his two novels written in French, La nuit est ma femme and Sur le chemin was revealed to the general public in a series of articles published by journalist Gabriel Anctil, in the Montreal newspaper Le Devoir in 2007 and 2008.
-All these works, including La nuit est ma femme, Sur le chemin, and large sections of Maggie Cassidy (originally written in French), have now been published together in a volume entitled La vie est d'hommage (Boréal, 2016) edited by University of Pennsylvania professor Jean-Christophe Cloutier.
+These include two novels, La nuit est ma femme (written February–March, 1951) and Sur le chemin (written December, 1952), as well as large sections of Maggie Cassidy (written in January–February, 1953).
+Kerouac's French texts were published together in a volume entitled La vie est d'hommage (Boréal, 2016, edited and compiled by Jean-Christophe Cloutier).
 In 1996, the Nouvelle Revue Française had already published excerpts and an article on "La nuit est ma femme", and scholar Paul Maher Jr., in his biography Kerouac: His Life and Work', discussed Sur le chemin.
 The novella, completed in five days in Mexico during December 1952, is a telling example of Kerouac's attempts at writing in his first language, a language he often called Canuck French.

-Kerouac refers to this short novel in a letter addressed to Neal Cassady (who is commonly known as the inspiration for the character Dean Moriarty) dated January 10, 1953.
-The published novel runs over 110 pages, having been reconstituted from six distinct files in the Kerouac archive by Professor Cloutier.
-Set in 1935, mostly on the East Coast, it explores some of the recurring themes of Kerouac's literature by way of a spoken word narrative.
-Here, as with most of his French writings, Kerouac writes with little regard for grammar or spelling, often relying on phonetics in order to render an authentic reproduction of the French-Canadian vernacular.
-Even though this work has the same title as one of his best known English novels, it is the original French version of an incomplete translation that later became Old Bull in the Bowery (now published in The Unknown Kerouac from the Library of America).
-The Unknown Kerouac, edited by Todd Tietchen, includes Cloutier's translation of La nuit est ma femme and the completed translation of Sur le Chemin under the title Old Bull in the Bowery.
+The Unknown Kerouac, edited by Todd Tietchen, includes a translation of La nuit est ma femme and the completed translation of Sur le Chemin under the title Old Bull in the Bowery.
 La nuit est ma femme was written in early 1951 and completed a few days or weeks before he began the original English version of On the Road, as many scholars, such as Paul Maher Jr., Joyce Johnson, Hassan Melehy, and Gabriel Anctil have pointed out.